cylin928/cylin928.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Postdoctoral associate at Cornell University's Department of Civil and Environmental Engineering</a>
+subtitle: Postdoctoral associate at Cornell University's Department of Civil and Environmental Engineering

 profile:
   align: right